A topic from the subject of Biochemistry in Chemistry.

 • Final extension: 72°C for 5 minutes

-• Annealing: The temperature is lowered to 55°C to allow the PCR primers to bind to the complementary sequences on the DNA template.
+• Annealing (55°C): The temperature is lowered to allow the PCR primers to bind specifically to their complementary sequences on the single-stranded DNA templates.

 Significance

-PCR is a powerful technique that is used in a wide range of molecular biology applications, including:
+PCR is a powerful technique used in a wide range of molecular biology applications, including:

 • DNA sequencing